nyzlo/toolbox/README.md

 Chen
 - Less potetent than already existing tools in the same category
+- Susceptible to getting blocked, no rotation of ips/proxy usage

 Aiur
 - Performance is lacking and doesn't utilize threading/asynchronous calls